-Do you want to visit the Kröller-Müller Museum but have no idea how to get to Kroller Muller Museum from Amsterdam?
+Do you want to visit the Kröller-Müller Museum?
+But unsure how to get to Kröller Müller Museum from Amsterdam.

 I’m a Dutch private guide, and I will explore all transportation options from Amsterdam to the Kröller-Müller Museum in this article.

-And I touch on the tickets you need because the museum is within the Hoge Veluwe National Park, which charges admission separate from the Museum.
+And I also touch on the tickets that you need because the museum is within the Hoge Veluwe National Park, which charges admission separate from the Museum.

 Table of Contents

 4 Ways: How To Get To The Kroller Muller Museum

 The museum is located inside the National Park “De Hoge Veluwe” in the eastern part of the country.

 It’s not near a city.
 Thus, transportation options from Amsterdam are a little bit time-consuming, but it’s absolutely possible.

 And… well worth it.
 The National Park is beautiful, and the museum has the world’s 2nd largest Van Gogh collection.
 If you’re a Van Gogh fan, it’s worth your effort.

 Van Gogh is the number one reason I love this museum so much.